gost/workshops/2017_foss4g_boston/3_configuration.md

 - Step 1: Create a Thing

+definition: "An object of the physical world (physical things) or the information world (virtual things) that is capable of being identified and integrated into communication networks"

 - Step 2: Create an ObservedProperty

+definition: "Specifies the phenomenon of an Observation."

 - Step 3: Create a Sensor

+definition: "An instrument that observes a property or phenomenon with the goal of producing an estimate of the value of the property."

 - Step 4: Create a Datastream

+definition: " A collection of Observations and the Observations in a Datastream measure the same ObservedProperty and are produced by the same Sensor."

 - Step 5: Create an Observation

+deinition: "Act of measuring or otherwise determining the value of a property"

+definition:

 Note: In step 1, 2, 3 make a note of the iot.id created, you'll need these id's in step 4 and 5 to replace 'id_of_the_entity_you_just_created' parameter.
 The first item created will have number 1 by default, so use that in most cases.